douglasgreen/duolingo/german/vocab.md

 - the schnitzel - das Schnitzel
 - the sister - die Schwester
 - the son - der Sohn
-- the station - der Bahnhof; die Station
+- the station; the train station - der Bahnhof; die Station
 - the strawberry - die Erdbeere
 - the student - der Student/die Studentin
 - the subway - die U-Bahn